by Tom Allen

 Target Selection & Evaluation – the process around target selection & evaluation in an M&A pipeline should answer the same fundamental questions every time – such as (i) will the target add value to the organization (ii) does the target fill a product/service or geographical gap and (iii) does the target expand capabilities or create opportunities, etc.?

 Business Case – developing a compelling business case is essential before people and costs are deployed to a costly due diligence process.
 A business case should help an organization make better informed decisions and ultimately, to avoid costly mistakes.

-Due Diligence – due diligence should be carried out in an efficient and systematic way – it should address risks and provide an acquirer with the confidence to “walk away” if things don’t feel right.
+Due Diligence – M&A due diligence should be carried out in an efficient and systematic way – it should address risks and provide an acquirer with the confidence to “walk away” if things don’t feel right.

 Transaction: Valuation & Negotiations – when it comes to considering the valuation of a target and general negotiations around the SPA, it is advisable that an organization takes a standardized approach for every deal and negotiates a transaction with a strong sense of risk mitigation in mind.

 Integration & Minimizing Value Erosion – Smart M&A is about ensuring seamless linkage of risks from due diligence to integration and planning the execution of post-merger integration so as to capture synergies in a timely manner.

 Lessons Learned – any organization looking to turn M&A into a core competency must act upon lessons learned.
 Lessons learned promote the recurrence of desirable outcomes and minimize the recurrence of undesirable outcomes.